 Here’s what that might look like:

 “God, I realize I’m thinking lies about myself as a mother that do not line up with your truth.
-I ask that you will give me freedom from this type of thinking and I help me to remember who I really am – Your Creation that You dearly love.
+I ask that you will help me overcome this type of thinking.
+Help me to remember who I really am – Your Creation that You dearly love.
 Please help me to be aware when these thoughts sneak into my mind and vigilant to hand them over to you in prayer.”

 Whether we are dealing with true guilt over sin or feelings of false guilt, our reaction should be the same.
-In both situations, God wants us to have freedom by submitting our struggles to Him in prayer.
+In both situations, God wants us to overcome our guilt by submitting our struggles to Him in prayer.
 God did not design our minds to be filled with guilt of any form and in Him alone, we can have freedom.

 Application : What about you?
-What thoughts are weighing you down on a regular basis?
+What feelings of Mommy Guilt are weighing you down on a regular basis?
 Are you struggling with false guilt or true guilt?
 Spend some time in prayer submitting those feelings over to Him.

 “Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence,if there is anything worthy of praise, think about these things.”
 Philippians 4:8